-You will be taken into the Neuro X-Ray Suite which contains two specialist X-Ray machines (see image on page 4).
-You will be asked to lie on your back on the X-Ray table.
+You will be taken into the Neuro X-ray Suite which contains two specialist X-ray machines (see image below).
+You will be asked to lie on your back on the X-ray table.
 Monitoring equipment will be attached to your chest, arm and finger to check your heart rate, blood pressure and oxygen levels.
 The anaesthetist will insert a needle in one of the veins on the back of your hand and put you to sleep using a general anaesthetic.
 This is a minimally invasive procedure in which a small plastic tube called a catheter is inserted through the artery in the groin.
-A dye containing lodine will be injected throughout the procedure, whilst X-Rays are taken to aid the radiologist navigate the catheter across the aneurysm.
-The flow diverter will then be placed into position.
+A dye containing lodine will be injected throughout the procedure whilst X-rays are taken to aid the radiologist to navigate the catheter to the position of the aneurysm.